Resort to Love

-Resort to Love is a Netflix original movie, written by Tabi McCartney and Dana Schmalenberg.
+Resort to Love is a 2021 American romantic comedy film directed by Steven Tsuchida, from a screenplay by Tabi McCartney and Dana Schmalenberg.
 It follows Erica (Christina Milian), an aspiring pop star in the midst of a career standstill, who ends up landing a gig as the entertainment lead at a luxurious island resort where, unbeknownst to her, her ex-fiancé is having his wedding.

+The film was released on Netflix on July 29, 2021.

 Plot

-Aspiring pop star Erica Wilson's dreams are crushed when her musical partner and producer bails on his album release party, which would've started her career.
+Aspiring pop star Erica Wilson's dreams are crushed when her musical partner and producer bails on his album release party, which would have started her career.
 Down the street, the devastated Erica is crying in disarray with her best friend, Amber, when a couple of buskers begins to play "No One" by Alicia Keys.
-This causes Erica to remember when Jason, her ex-fiancé of 4 years, pulled the rug out from under her, breaking up with her right before their wedding.
+This causes Erica to remember when Jason, her ex-fiancé of four years, pulled the rug out from under her, breaking up with her right before their wedding.
 The song makes Erica all the more hysterical as it was supposed to play during the first dance at her wedding.

 Tired of seeing her friend let go of her romantic and professional life, Amber, a social media influencer, books Erica a gig working as an entertainer at an upscale resort in Mauritius.
-It takes a while for Erica to accept Amber's offering, but after a bit of convincing, she decides to take the job.
+It takes a while for Erica to accept Amber's offering, but after a bit of convincing, she takes the job.

-There, she's greeted by the resort's jack-of-all-trades, Barrington, who is also in her band.
-Erica is hopeful the island will be paradise and a nice way to leave all her troubles behind, but she soon has a change of heart after learning that she has been hired as a wedding singer.
-Her first performance is subpar and she doubts her ability to keep her job.
-Barrington advises her to sing something that makes her happy, and there is a montage of Erica singing Gloria Gaynor's "I Will Survive", embracing her surroundings, and making the best of her time on the island.
+There, Erica is greeted by the resort's jack-of-all-trades, Barrington, who is also in her band.
+She is hopeful the island will be paradise and a nice way to leave all her troubles behind, but she soon has a change of heart after learning that she has been hired as a wedding singer.
+Erica's first performance is subpar and she doubts her ability to keep her job.
+Advised by Barrington to sing something that makes her happy, Erica sings Gloria Gaynor's "I Will Survive", embracing her surroundings and making the best of her time on the island.